camilova/simplehub/README.md

 # simplehub
-Simple web app to organize, group and share references, documents and multimedia.
+Simple ruby on rails web app to organize, group and share references, documents and multimedia.